Capture-Recapture Models in Python with PyMC3

 with lp_model:

-lp_trace = pm.sample(**SAMPLE_KWARGS)
+= pm.sample(**SAMPLE_KWARGS) lp_trace

 Auto-assigning NUTS sampler...